hillspe/wedge-project/submission.md

 * Files for this task:
 <!--  List of file or files here  -->
+all 53  tables in leafy-sunrise-403222.wedge_data.transArchive
 Loads all data into GBQ data set.

 `File1 Name`:
-Description of what this file does.
+Description of what this file does. all 53  tables in leafy-sunrise-403222.wedge_data.transArchive - these created from task 1 uploading of the "clean_csvs"
 <!--  Repeat for each file  -->